ckeditor/ckeditor5/docs/installation/index.md

 		'quiz-question-fromSource': {
 			content: 'Do you want to configure your own custom-tailored installation?',
-			hint: 'Building CKEditor 5 from source allows you to fully control the building process and every aspect of the final editor.',
+			hint: 'Building CKEditor&nbsp;5 from source allows you to fully control the building process and every aspect of the final editor.',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-fromSource' ),
 				getDecisionButtonDefinition( false, 'quiz-question-usingFrameworks' ),